Well-being

 There are two paths – body hate vs body love.

 Maybe I like the color of my eyes, but my legs are too short.
-Or maybe I like the way my body moves, just not the muscles or the bit of jiggle.
-There isn’t room for a in between the lines sort of perspective.
+Or perhaps I like the way my body moves, just not the muscles or the bit of jiggle.
+There isn’t room for an in-between-the-line sort of perspective.

 Can you parse out your relationship with your body like that and still have a “healthy body image?”

-It doesn’t happen much, but there really are all or nothing situations.
+It doesn’t happen much, but there are all-or-nothing situations.
 The gray areas only serve to distract from how you truly feel.
-When the painful reality of how much body hate you endure on a daily basis, it’s time to make a real commitment to change.
+When the painful reality of how much body hate you endure daily, it’s time to make a real commitment to change.

 Two Paths: hate or love.